 Summer is in full swing, and with that comes heat, humidity, and hopefully, lots of time outside.
 Nashville is full of great parks and hiking trails – from Percy Warner Park in Belle Meade to Bells Bend State Park near Ashland City and Radnor Lake State Park in South Nashville.
 Last month we discussed one common nuisance for outdoor explorers, ticks and tick-borne illnesses.
-This month we are tackling another common summer issue seen in our West Nashville walk in clinic: contact dermatitis from plants.
+This month we are tackling another common summer issue seen in our Nashville walk in clinics: contact dermatitis from plants.

 What is Contact Dermatitis?